• Latest

 Innovative strategies are needed for travel and tourism

-Other countries such as Bhutan are looking at this difficult time for a way to strategise its growth in travel and tourism.
+Other countries such as Bhutan are looking at this difficult time for a way to strategise their growth in travel and tourism.
 Interestingly, Bhutan is also the only country in South Asia with no COVID-19 deaths so far.
 Its tourism policy has always been ‘High Value, Low Volume’, underlined by the promotion of sustainable tourism above all.
-The Government is working on strengthening tourism infrastructure in the country and coming up with new products and services.
+The Government is working on strengthening the tourism infrastructure in the country and coming up with new products and services.

 And this has to be the answer for the recovery of travel and tourism around the world.
 Every country continues to face the challenges created by the pandemic.
 But it’s still evident that there is huge potential across travel and tourism that can be used to contribute to the economic recovery of each region.
 Investment in the infrastructure is needed so that regions can remain competitive and jobs can be retained across the sector.

-Innovative solutions and long-term plans to not only rebuild the sector now, but with an eye on future resilience must be the focus.
+Innovative solutions and long-term plans to not only rebuild the sector now but with an eye on future resilience must be the focus.
 In countries where recovery plans are already underway, it’s clear that more private/public cooperation is needed to ensure that pandemic protocols are adhered to.
 Communication is another major factor, as there must be consistency when reaching out to potential travellers in order to rebuild their confidence.

 And of course, tourists and visitors themselves will need to play their part in dealing with inevitable uncertainties.
 Regulations are changing all the time to help countries manage local outbreaks, changing numbers of cases and the general unpredictability of COVID-19.